Databricks

 autoloader | Stages files to a Volume for Databricks Autoloader (cloudFiles) to ingest |

-Copy Into requires two additional settings:
+Copy Into requires three additional settings:

 - Table Name -- the target Delta table name.
 If the table doesn't exist, Monad will create it automatically.